Kati, Mali: Climate

 Köppen-Geiger climate classification system classifies its climate as tropical wet and dry (Aw).
 The rainy season takes place in mid-year, from June to September.
-From July to September, it is the rainiest and the daytime temperatures are the least hot.
+From July to September, it is the rainiest and the daytime temperatures are the least hot and nighttime temperatures are the least cold.
 Its hottest months are from February to May with average maximum temperatures above 37 C.